xpack-dev-tools/ms-spawn-issue/README.md

 a NULL pointer for the environment, which is a shortcut for inheriting the full environment from the parent process.

-The tests show the environment before the spawn and in the child process.
+The tests show the environment before the `spawn()` call and in the child process.

 ## How to test